Harsha Kiran is the founder and innovator of Techjury.net. He started it as a personal passion proje... | See full bio

 Updated · Jul 27, 2023

 Lorie is an English Language and Literature graduate passionate about writing, research, and learnin... | See full bio

-Globally, countries are also challenged by the flooding of various email spam.
+Globally, countries are challenged by email spam flooding inboxes every minute.
 The highest global spam volume for email was in July 2021, accounting for 283 billion out of 336.41 billion emails.
 Roughly 84.12% of all emails sent that year were spam.